MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/user-roles.md

 The interaction role defines permissions to collaborate with other solution users and to engage on social media from within the solution.

-To let users interact with a post from [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], administrators can assign the appropriate interaction roles.
+To let users interact with a post from [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], administrators can assign the appropriate interaction roles.
 Typically, a user with a Manager role defines streams and shares them with other users.
 Readers just want to keep track of the conversations and posts assigned to them, while Responders tend to take action on a post.

 |                                                                Permissions                                                                | Reader | Responder | Manager |